 This guide to nature journalling will help you start your own nature journal.
-It includes ideas on what to include in a nature journal plus links to nature journal prompts and free printable nature journal pages.
+It includes ideas on what to include in a nature journal plus links to nature journal prompts and printable nature journal pages.

 How to use a nature journal with children

 Your nature journal is the special place where you are going to record all the interesting things you see, smell, hear, feel, eat and wonder about, through the year.

 You are the author and illustrator of your journal and it is unique to you and the place where you live.

 You can buy a notebook to use, or make your own.
 A ring-binder, art sketchbook, or a watercolour pad are great options for your journal.
 We like to make a circular book, with no beginning or end, which matches the cycle of the seasons.